 - dry mouth

-If overbreathing persists chronically it can lead to or exacerbate chronic fatigue, asthma, COPD, functional abdominal pain, fibromyalgia, hypertension, chronic muscle pain and lower back pain, depression, PTSD, anxiety disorders, psychological stress/irritability, insomnia, migraines, tension-type headaches, TMJ pain and autonomic dysfunction to name a few.
+In moderate overbreathers there is a 30-40% reduction of O2 to the brain and in severe overbreathers this amount can go up to a 60% reduction of O2 to the brain (Khazan, 2013).
+If overbreathing persists chronically it can lead to or worsen chronic fatigue, asthma, COPD, functional abdominal pain, fibromyalgia, hypertension, chronic muscle pain and lower back pain, depression, PTSD, anxiety disorders, psychological stress/irritability, insomnia, migraines, tension-type headaches, TMJ pain and autonomic dysfunction to name a few.
+(Khazan, 2013).

 - First, find a comfortable, quiet space to lie down.